 Part I: The Early Years

-The importance of Education
+The Importance of Education

-Although Robert was a distant father and seldom home, he was concerned that each of his daughters receive a good education.
-When it came time for Mary to begin her schooling in 1827, he arranged for her to attend Shelby Female Academy, also known as “Wards” for the reverend who was the director.
-She spent the subsequent five years at Shelby where she was a model student.
-She studied reading, writing, grammar, arithmetic, history, geography, natural science, French and religion—which may seem like a lot, but in actuality, the boys were taught more.
-It was considered unacceptable at the time for women to be overly educated—lest they scare off any possibly suitors.
-Tuition at Wards was a mere $44 per year; French was an additional $8.
+Although Robert was a distant father and seldom home, he was concerned that each of his daughters would receive a good education.
+When it came time for Mary to begin her schooling in 1827, he arranged for her to attend Shelby Female Academy, also known as “Wards” named for the reverend who was the director.
+Mary Todd spent the subsequent five years at Shelby where she was a model student.
+During her time at the academy, she studied reading, writing, grammar, arithmetic, history, geography, natural science, French, and religion—which may seem like a lot, but the boys were taught more.
+In this period it was considered unacceptable at the time for women to be overly educated—lest they scare off any possible suitors.
+The tuition at Ward’s was a mere $44 per year; French was an additional $8.
 Mary excelled academically and found a sense of peace and order in her otherwise chaotic world.
-She invested most of her time and energy on her schooling, probably because it allowed her to escape the miseries at home.
-In 1832, at age 14, Mary graduated from Wards and whereas most girls would have been satisfied with such an education, Mary was not.
+She invested most of her time and energy in her schooling, and in 1832, at age 14, Mary graduated from Wards, but she was not satisfied and sought to continue her education.

 The Belle of Springfield

 Mary Todd Lincoln